jeanrocco/PI-with-IQaudio-DAC-Pro/README.md

 # PI-with-IQaudio-DAC-Pro
-Play Spotify on a PI equipped with a IQaudio DAC Pro hat from any computer in your house, with a twist ...
+Play Spotify on a PI equipped with a IQaudio DAC Pro hat from any computer in your house.

 ###  On april 20, 2023: